Navigator objectSupport in all current engines.

 that explicitly supported the MIME type that this MimeType

-object represents when this object was last created or updated by refresh()
+object represents when this object was last created or updated by refresh(), whichever happened most

 recently.